Gametrics/standards/grc.md

 What constitutes a modification rather than a repair is whether the console appears or behaves differently from a stock console.
 Replacing a damaged shell with an identical shell is a repair (swap), whereas replacing a shell with a different colored shell is a modification.

-If there are no modifications present, this field **MUST** be populated with “STK”.
+If there are no modifications present, this field **MUST** be populated with "STK".

 Code | Meaning
 -----|------------